datacommonsorg/website/tools/nl/embeddings/finetuning/README.md

 # Fine Tuning the Model

-To fine tune an existing  `sentence_transform` model, do the following:
+To fine tune an existing  `sentence_transformer` model, do the following:

 ```bash
     ./run.sh (small | medium)